-The Board commissioned an external review of governance through the National Governance Association in 2022-23 which acknowledged the board as highly skilled, committed and knowledgeable about the trust and its schools and identified actions and opportunities for continued improvements in the board's work.
-A detailed action plan was created from the review and several changes were implemented ready for the start of the 2023-24 academic year.
+The Board commissioned an external review of governance through the National Governance Association in 2022 23 which acknowledged the board as highly skilled, committed and knowledgeable about the trust and its schools and identified actions and opportunities for continued improvements in the board's work.
+During 2023-24 the Board has worked to its action plan to imbed the opportunities identified for increased effectiveness and sustainability as the Trust continues to grow.

-The Board also carried out its own annual self-assessment over July and August, the results of which were positive and demonstrated excellent understanding and self-awareness.
-The CEO, Chair and governance team have now reviewed the action plan from the external review with the Trustees own self-assessment from the summer to further develop the action plan for the 2023-24 academic year.
+The Board also carried out its own annual self assessment over July and August, the results of which were positive and demonstrated excellent understanding and self awareness.
+The results of the annual self-assessment continue to feed into the Board's ongoing development and self-reflection.

-Individual reviews of governance have been carried out in seven of its Academies and actions have been put into place where improvements can be made.
+Individual reviews of governance have been carried out in four of its Local Governing Bodies and actions have been put into place where improvements can be made.